wpfleger96/Calculator/README.md

 Skeleton code for the Caculator project

+## Academic Honesty

+You implicitly agree to Academic Honesty policy as outlined in the course syllabus and course website (available at: http://cs.uga.edu/~mec/cs1302/).

+In addition to the terms expressed in that policy, you are not to make any portion of your implementation of this project publicly available.
+This includes, but is not limitted to, posting snippets of your code on help websites.
+You may ask general questions about programming on these websites that relate to this project, but you must phrase such questions in a way that makes them independent of this project.
+If you copy material from the Web (in any fashion) and incorporate it into your code then please cite where you got the code from in order to avoid plagiarism.
+Violating these terms will be considered an act of academic dishonesty.

+In accordance with the notice above, I must caution you to **not** fork this repository on GitHub if you have an account.
+Doing so will more than likely make your copy of the project publicly visible.
+Please follow the instructions contained in the Resources section below in order to do your development on
+<code>nike</code>

 ## Project Description

 Your goal is to develop a calculator app in Java with a graphical user interface